cd223/MindPalaceService/README.md

 - `palace_id:string` id of the palace the note is to be registered with
 - `note_title:string` a friendly title for the note
 - `note_description:string` a description of what the note is
+- `note_location_x:string` a string representing the x location of the note in the room
-- `note_location:string` a string representing the location of the note in the room
+- `note_location_y:string` a string representing the y location of the note in the room
 - `note_status:boolean` a status over whether the note has been remembered

 ```json